MA-Barracas/insanely-fast-whisper-tutorial/readme.md

 ### **Step 2: Downloading and Converting YouTube Audio to MP3**

 Now that the environment is set up, the next step is to download the audio from a YouTube video and convert it to an MP3 file.
-We’ll be using Geoffrey Hinton’s lecture, “Will Digital Intelligence Replace Biological Intelligence?”.
+With pytube you can basically download any video from YouTube.Due to a recent bug in the library, I found a workaround using pytubefix.
+Though I hope in the near future thy'll fix it.
+We’ll be using Geoffrey Hinton’s lecture, “Will Digital Intelligence Replace Biological Intelligence?”, because why not.
+The video is aprox 37 minutes long, so we can have an idea of how much processing a long video could take.

 ```python
 from pytubefix import YouTube